 - Changing the amount of certain nutrients in your diet may also help prevent kidney stones:

 - Reduce oxalates.
 You can help lower your risks of stones by reducing oxalates in your food.
 Oxalates are natural substances found in foods like spinach, chocolate, nuts, and soy products.
 They bind to calcium during digestion, then leave the body as solid waste.
 If there is too much, it can lead to calcium oxalate stones, the most common type of kidney stone.
-Eating food with less oxalates can help reduce that risk.
+Eating food with fewer oxalates can help reduce that risk.

 - Maintain calcium intake.
 There is a common myth that calcium-rich food can increase your risk of kidney stones, but that is inaccurate.
 However, the source of the calcium makes a difference: it should come from food rather than supplements, which have been linked to a higher risk of kidney stones.

 - Lower salt and animal protein intake.
 Salt is often a contributor to various health problems, including kidney stones.
 Reducing your salt intake can have a broad, positive impact on your health.
-It’s also recommended to reduce the amount of animal protein in your diet and replace it with other protein sources, such as beans and other legumes.
+It’s also recommended to reduce the amount of animal protein in your diet and replace it with other protein sources, such as beans and other legumes

 - Avoid vitamin C supplements.
 Studies have indicated that long-term use of vitamin C supplements (ascorbic acid) may cause kidney stones, particularly in men.
 Doctors do not believe that vitamin C from food carries the same risks.
 Eating the proper amount of fruits and vegetables should supply you with all the Vitamin C you need.
 Dr. Gaker recommends incorporating items like lemon or orange juice.